About IM Impact

 Shortly after the launch of Backlink Battleplan, Sam Haenni contacted me asking for some advice for a product that he had been working on called SECockpit.
 I took a look – and I liked it.
 So much so that I offered to become the marketing arm of the company – Sam accepted – and within 15 months that followed the software would go on to bring in more than 7 figures of revenue.
-This has been the most profitable and most rapidly growing venture I’d ever been a part of, at the time.
+This was the most profitable and most rapidly growing venture I’d ever been a part of, at the time.

 Moving Abroad and Software Development

 In my personal life, I decided that I wanted to see a bit of the world and so moved to Romania and later Hungary and other parts of eastern Europe and the world.
 I teamed up with Paul McCarthy who is a marketer and programmer.
-Currently, we’re both living in Budapest, Hungary.
 Why the move to eastern Europe?
 Because why not?
 The new found freedom and location independence is one of the best things this business presents – I am very grateful for this opportunity and I have lived in many countries all over the world in the last few years.

 And that’s my story so far.